quellatalo/AsyncFundamentals/AsyncFundamentals/Async/SyncContext/README.md

 # Does it matter?

-Yes, and no.
+It rarely matters.
+But when it does, it's crucial.

-If we do not care about the performance of our code, the default behavior will most likely bring us to the expected result.
+If we do not care about the performance and stability of our code, the default behavior will most likely bring us to the expected result.

 _Note: when we don't specify `ConfigureAwait`, it means we're using `ConfigureAwait(true)`.
 Yes, `continueOnCapturedContext` is `true` by default._